Voiced by: Linuj (Voice edited to sound more feminine), Roxyiguess (formerly) zel (currently)

 - True Blue Femininity: Her dress is a dark shade of blue and she has sky blue eyes; she's also one of the most feminine (and virtuous) girls in the group.

-- Tsundere: She turns into a blushing mess after being thanked by Sora, who even lampshades this.
+- Tsundere: Her primary archetype.
+She turns into a blushing mess after being thanked by Sora, who even lampshades this.